kogpsy/imadet-replication-experiment-3/NOTES.md

 ## Issues

 - The bundle contains a Microsoft Corporation copyright & MIT license notice.
 It would be better if the notice contained the author's name.
 Probably solvable through a bash-script which runs post-build but ugly af.

 ## Status

-- The `jspsych-vviq` package is included via `yarn link`.
-To undo this, run `yarn unlink jspsych-vviq` in this repo, and `yarn unlink` in the `jspsych-vviq` repo.
-- The detection practice timeline was extracted and ported successfully.
-- The staircase detection timeline was extracted and ported successfully.
-- The imagination practice timeline was extracted and ported successfully.
-- The main experiment timeline was extracted and ported successfully.

-- Next step: check if data of staircase should be saved on each cycle or so
-  - Catch all TODOs

-## Tasks

-- [x] VVIQ package
-- [x] LSHS package
-  - [x] Basic structure
-  - [x] English strings
-  - [x] German strings
-- [ ] What is the best way to distribute the package (jspsych-contrib vs npm package).
-Wrote mail to dev, response: Not formalized yet.
-Made suggestion and awaiting reply.
-- [ ] Distribute
-- [ ] Adapt gratings experiment 3 to jsPsych 7 (with typescript)
-  - WIP
+The experiment is fully ported to jsPsych 7.
+What's left to do:

+- Run the full study to check if there are any bugs left, and investigate the final data

+- Distribute `jspsych-vviq` and `jspsych-lshs` properly, and include them in this project via `packages.json` insted of yarn links.
+To unlink:

+  - In this repo: `yarn unlink jspsych-vviq && yarn unlink jspsych-lshs`

+  - In both questionnaire repos: `yarn unlink`